Free Will (Gil Scott-Heron album)

-Free Will is the second studio album by American poet Gil Scott-Heron, released in August 1972 on Flying Dutchman Records.
-Recordings sessions for the album took place on March 2 and 3, 1972 at RCA Studios in New York City, and production was handled by producer Bob Thiele.
+Free Will is the second studio album by the American poet and musician Gil Scott-Heron, released in August 1972 on Flying Dutchman Records.
+The album was produced by Bob Thiele, with the recording sessions taking place on March 2 and 3, 1972, at RCA Studios in New York City.
 It is the follow-up to Scott-Heron's critically acclaimed studio debut, Pieces of a Man (1971), and it is the second album to feature him working with keyboardist Brian Jackson.
 Free Will is also Scott-Heron's final studio album for Flying Dutchman.
 The album reissued on compact disc in 2001 by Bluebird Records with alternative takes of eight tracks from the original album.

 Music

-Free Will featured a format which divides the LP's two sides, musically.
+Free Will featured a format that divides the LP's two sides, musically.
 The first side is made up of five recordings done by Scott-Heron and the entire band, which once again featured Brian Jackson playing a major role as he did on the previous album, Pieces of a Man.
 The title track opens up the album with a meditation on personal responsibility.
 One of Scott-Heron's best known performances, "The Get out of the Ghetto Blues" is a moving ghetto warning and features bluesy instrumentation by pianist Brian Jackson and guitarist David Spinozza.
 The second side functions more as a live rap session with Brian Jackson on flute and a couple of percussionists.
 "Ain't No New Thing" emphasizes Scott-Heron's black pride, which he previously displayed on his debut album, by presenting an argument about the placement of black culture into the American mainstream:

 "Wiggy" is a haiku-like appreciation of natural black hair.
 The themes of police brutality, violence, and self-exploration are still present as they were on Scott-Heron's previous albums.
 "No Knock", a reference to a police policy whereby knocking is not required before entering a house, and "...
 And Then He Wrote Meditations", a tribute to John Coltrane, continue these themes.